Heritage of Japan

 Diorama scene of Japan during Paleolithic times (Sagamihara History Museum)

-We don’t know exactly when humans first settled in the Japanese archipelago, but experts have solid evidence of Paleolithic people living in Japan from around 32,500 years ago, although there are those who think the first colonizers arrived much earlier.
+We don’t know exactly when humans first settled in the Japanese archipelago, but archaeologists will only confirm evidence of Paleolithic people living in Japan from around 35,000 years ago, although there are those who think the first colonizers arrived much earlier.

 Evidence of a fire pit from paleolithic times (Yokohama History Museum)